Bookkeeping Expertise in Woodhaven, MI.

 - Categorize and separate accounts by activity – Chart of Accounts – To give Clients a customized, easily understood list

-- Fix complex and difficult reconciliations for Business compliance
+- Complex and difficult reconciliations for Business compliance

 - Error correction and reclassification of transactions